Private Krka Waterfalls Tour

 Since Krka National Park is just over an hour away from Split (90 kilometers), it is one of the best day trips you could plan.

 But how about we take the tour one step further and tell you that the UNESCO-protected town of Trogir is on the way the park and that you’ll get to stop there, too?
 A coastal gem of Croatia you shouldn’t miss, here’s to killing two birds with one stone!

 The tour will begin once we set off from Split in our luxury, air-conditioned minibus, which is also equipped with WiFi.
 After approximately 30 minutes of driving, we’ll hit Trogir, a UNESCO World Heritage site and museum town.
 Here, you’ll get to wander around its medieval walls, let your curious eyes guide you to the Kamerlengo fortress, and roam around buildings dating back to the 13th and 15th centuries – like the famous Cathedral or the Duke’s Palace.
 One thing is for sure – this ancient town will fascinate you, and you’ll be happy we stopped in Trogir.

 After you’ve made your mark on the palm-tree-lined waterfront promenade and wiggled your way through its narrow alleyways, you’ll say goodbye to Trogir and charge north to Skradin where we will enter Krka National Park.

 The tour begins with a scenic boat ride which will drop you off at the motherland – the Skradinski Buk waterfall.

-From here, you’ll embark on a one-hour guided sightseeing tour of the park, followed by two hours of free time to explore the park on your own where you can swim, eat, or choose to chill.
-With a heart full, a mind stimulated, and a body refreshed, we’ll get you back to Split just in time for dinner.
+From here, you’ll embark on a one-hour guided sightseeing tour of the park, followed by two hours of free time to explore the park on your own where you can explore, eat, or choose to chill.
+With a heart full and a mind stimulated, we’ll get you back to Split just in time for dinner.